I’m the CEO of Pathly. I also write and speak about making college degrees irrelevant.

 In 2014, Derek was the lead plaintiff in the Young Americans for Liberty v.
 University of Michigan free speech discrimination lawsuit.
 The lawsuit was settled out of court.

-I’ve been the Director of Marketing at Praxis for the past two and a half years.
-To that end, I handle web design, public speaking, copywriting, content marketing, sales, a good deal of product development, and a whole lot more.
+I was the Director of Marketing at Praxis for nearly four years.
+To that end, I handled web design, public speaking, copywriting, content marketing, sales, a good deal of product development, and a whole lot more.
 Praxis is a 12 month startup apprenticeship program for young people who want to learn in the real world and build a career now instead of attending college.

 Nakamoto Studies Institute